Online Metal Glossary

 Nonuniform surface on the inside of packed rolled foil (Bright Spots).

-see "Mark, Roll Bruise."
+See "Mark, Roll Bruise."

 A distortion of the surface of the metal.